 - Have a beverage or snack before getting your vaccine.

 - Breathe slowly and deeply before getting the vaccine and think of something relaxing.

 - Sit or lie down after you receive your vaccine.

 There is no cost to patients to receive a vaccine.

 The vaccine is free to all patients (you will not be charged).
 If you’re insured please bring your insurance card to your appointment.
 You do not need to bring a photo ID.

 UNC Health will never ask patients for personal information such as social security numbers, bank accounts, or other financial data.

 COVID-19 vaccines are not for sale, and no one representing themselves as having vaccines for sale is a legitimate representative of UNC Health or the UNC Health Alliance.

 COVID-19 vaccines do not cause COVID-19, but you may experience side effects, which are normal.

-The COVID-19 mRNA vaccines do not contain “live” COVID-19 and cannot give you COVID-19.
+The vaccines cannot give you COVID-19.
+Instead of exposing the body to a weakened version of COVID-19, the Pfizer and Moderna vaccines are mRNA vaccines that send cells a tiny genetic message, or instructions for the body to make a protein that triggers an immune response.
+The Johnson & Johnson shot uses a weakened common cold virus, called an adenovirus, as a vehicle to deliver a single coronavirus gene into human cells.
+The adenovirus has been genetically modified so that it cannot duplicate itself, or make more virus in the body It cannot give you a cold or COVID-19.
 After receiving the vaccine, your arm may be sore, red or warm to the touch.
 These symptoms usually go away on their own within a week.
-Other side effects may include a headache, fever, chills or muscle aches – especially after receiving the second shot.
+Other side effects may include a headache, fever, chills or muscle aches.
 These side effects are considered normal, and a sign that the COVID-19 vaccine is working to protect you.